Skip to Content

 Protective factors include ensuring a wide range of experiences outside the home between 2-10 months.
 Puppies should be exposed to different stimuli as often as possible from an early age.

-Start by introducing your pup to your family and friends, taking him to many different places where he can encounter other dogs and experience various scenarios, such as traffic noise, lots of people, children playing, etc. Check out this article for 7 Easy Ways To Socialize a German Shepherd.
+Start by introducing your pup to your family and friends, taking him to many different places where he can encounter other dogs and experience various scenarios, such as traffic noise, lots of people, children playing, etc.

 Puppies need a routine and a training schedule.
 Check out my article, German Shepherd Puppy Training Schedule, for a month-by-month plan on what to teach and when.

-2. Exercise Your German Shepherd Sufficiently
+2. Exercise Your Dog Sufficiently

-German Shepherds are high-energy dogs and need a lot of daily exercise.
-Exercise helps to keep them healthy and prevents boredom.
 This study found that dogs with separation anxiety exercised less compared with dogs that did not have separation anxiety.
-The same study also found that unsocialized dogs were more at risk (see above).
+The same study also found unsocialized dogs were more at risk (see above).

 Always exercise your German Shepherd before you leave him.
 He will be tired and will want to sleep while you are away.
 A tired dog is also a happy dog.
 When you return home, exercise him again.

-A healthy adult German Shepherd needs at least two periods of between 45 to 60-minutes of daily exercise.
-It’s also important that you allow your dog to run off-leash and play games such as fetch or frisbee, as this will mentally stimulate him.
-Walking him on the lead every day without any variety will not be sufficient.
+A healthy adult German Shepherd needs at least two periods of 45 to 60 minutes of daily exercise.
+It’s also important to allow your dog to run off-leash and play games such as fetch or frisbee, as this will mentally stimulate him.

 3. Leave Your Dog in a Comfy and Safe Place

-If you feel your GSD might prefer to stay in your yard for a few hours, here’s how to easily train a GSD puppy to stay outside.
-However, some indoor dogs get separation anxiety more often if they’re left outside because they’re not used to the environment, so break them in gently!
+If your GSD might prefer to stay in your yard for a few hours, here’s how to easily train a GSD puppy to stay outside.
+However, some indoor dogs get separation anxiety more often if left outside because they’re not used to the environment, so break them in gently!

 If your German Shepherd stays indoors and is crate trained, you should leave him in his crate as he will feel safe and secure.
-However, a point to note is that some dogs with already developed separation anxiety do not do well in a crate.
-Other options are to leave him in a designated room or use dog gates to segregate an area or use a playpen.
+However, a point to note is that some dogs with already-developed separation anxiety do not do well in a crate.

 4. Keep Departures and Arrivals Low Key

 Do not overly fuss your German Shepherd when leaving him.
-The purpose of separation anxiety training (which we’ll cover later in the article) is for your dog to maintain as much calm as possible at all times.
-Making a big fuss about departures and arrivals detracts from this purpose.
-The same applies when you return, so wait a few minutes before petting him and showing him affection.
+The purpose of separation anxiety training (which we’ll cover later in the article) is for your dog to maintain as much calm as possible.

 5. Leave Interesting Toys and Other Distractions

-If you leave plenty of interesting toys around, your GSD won’t be as anxious as he will have something to entertain himself.
 Of course, you can’t go wrong with the KONG set of toys, such as the KONG Classic from Amazon.
 It makes a great chew toy, has a crazy fun bounce, and you can fill it with peanut butter or treats for your doggo to enjoy.

-I also recommend an interactive toy such as the Outward Hound Brick Interactive Treat Puzzle Toy, also from Amazon.
-Puzzle toys are mentally and physically stimulating, which helps to reduce stress and anxiety.
 This cool toy will keep your pup busy while he tries to find all the tasty treats.
 It encourages positive play and gets thousands of great reviews.

 Another tip is to leave the TV on or have some gentle music playing.
 It’s also better if you try to keep to a schedule; that way, your dog will get to know when he can expect your return.